TickX/backend-challenge/README.md

 ## Task

-Write a command that extracts the following information from the TickX website:
+Write a command that extracts the following information from the TickX API:
 - Title
 - Date
 - Time